Losant/losant-docs/docs/rest-api/data-table-rows.md

 ## Post

-Inserts a new row into a data table
+Inserts a new row(s) into a data table

 ### Method And Url <a name="post-method-url"></a>